chmouel/gosmee/README.md

 gosmee --saveDir /tmp/savedreplay https://smee.io/aBcDeF https://localhost:8080
 ```

-When you have a new message comming to your smee url gosmee will save the json to
+When you have a new message comming to your smee URL gosmee will save the json to
 `/tmp/savedreplay/timestamp.json` and a shell script with curl to
 `/tmp/savedreplay/timestamp.sh`, you can simply replay the webhook at ease by
 launching the shell script.